OsmanMalik/TD-ALS-ES/README.md

 It was used to generate some of the results in Section D.6 (Table 8).

 - `experiment_3.m`:
-Was used to create run the feature extraction experiment in Section 5.2 (Table 5) and Section D.6 (Table 9).
+Was used to run the feature extraction experiment in Section 5.2 (Table 5) and Section D.6 (Table 9).

 - `experiment_worst_case_CP.m`:
 Used for the demonstration of improved complexity in Section 5.3 for the CP decomposition.